iskhakov-s/algorithms_class/queues/queue/answers.md

 ## 1
 ### What does each queue operation do?
 `size` or `len`: returns the number of items in the queue \
-`push`: adds an item to the back of the queue \
+`enqueue`: adds an item to the back of the queue \
-`pop`: removes the front item of the queue and returns it \
+`dequeue`: removes the front item of the queue and returns it \
 `is_empty`: returns True if the queue is empty else False \
 `peek`: returns the front item of the queue without modifying the queue